dsagman/picat/picat.md

 Because Picat is a descendent of Prolog, it's core is a logic programming paradigm.
 And while the Picat manual is excellent, it moves along a quick clip and I had to read it very carefully to understand what I didn't understand.
 Think Calculus textbook.
 It's all documented, but makes sense sometimes only after you've learned it.

 Also, because it's a niche language, there's a limited amount of online support.
 There's no StackExchange/Picat.
 (There are a few Picat questions there though!)
 I was lucky to get in contact with one of the key developers/users of the language, Håkan Kjellerstrand, who kindly helped me through many a head scratching moment.
+His website is invaluable: https://hakank.org/picat/.

 He also made a customized ChatGPT with Picat's documentation that has helped me as well, although like all LLMs, it can hallucinate solutions that don't work and has a tiny training dataset compared with JavaScript.
+But it has been more useful than not as I bang my head against the wall of knowledge.

-This document is my attempt to share what I learned and is intended for programmers who have similar experience to me.
-A reasonable grasp of a common language such as Python, C, JavaScript, etcc or a background with a functional language such as Haskell or OCaml, but not much use of Prolog or other logic programming language, and possibly no idea what constraint programming is.
+This document is my attempt to share what I learned and is intended for programmers who have similar experience to me: a reasonable grasp of a common language such as Python, C, JavaScript, etc or a background with a functional language such as Haskell or OCaml, but not much use of Prolog or other logic programming language, and possibly no idea what constraint programming is.

 Consider this a rough draft representing my personal learning curve.
 This document is not intended to be read top to bottom, but rather to help you if you get stuck where I did and hopefully give you the insight to move forward.
 As such, there's some redundancy between sections because I'm trying to make them self-contained as much as possible.